The requirements for licensure are generally set forth in section 4757.30 of the Revised Code.

 (iv) Applicants shall document their practicum and internship experience on a form prescribed by the board.
 The form shall be completed by the supervisor or supervisors and shall document the student's competency, client contact hours, and supervision hours in all areas designated on the form.
 The form shall be completed and submitted by the student at the time of examination request.

-(v) Prior to the beginning of the practicum, the student shall have completed two courses in marriage and family therapy .
+(v) Prior to the beginning of the practicum, the student shall have completed three courses in marriage and family therapy.

 (5) Programs accredited by the "Commission On Accreditation Of Marriage And Family Therapy Education" (COAMFTE) at the time of applicant's degree conferral are recognized as meeting the requirements for a graduate degree in marriage and family therapy.